-The decade is winding down, which makes it a good time to reflect on some of the players who have come and gone through the Carolina Hurricanes organization in the past 10 years.
-With the exception of last season, the 2010s were not particularly memorable, but there were plenty of players who made a positive impact during their time in Carolina.
+The decade of the 2010s is now in the rearview mirror, which makes it a good time to reflect on some of the players who have recently come and gone through the Carolina Hurricanes organization.
+With the exception of the 2018-19 season, the 2010s were not particularly memorable, but there were plenty of players who made a positive impact during their time in Carolina.

 Instead of big-name players like Eric Staal, Jeff Skinner and Justin Faulk, who are all still relevant, this list will include some of the guys whose names you may not have heard in several years.